-With the approval of the Chair, an exception may be granted to allow an Emeritus faculty member to serve as one of the three required faculty members on the Guidance Committee.
+With the approval of the Chair, an exception may be granted to allow an Emeritus faculty member to serve as one of the required faculty members on the Guidance Committee.
 In addition, with approval of the Chair an Emeritus faculty member may continue to serve as the Chair of the Guidance Committee following the granting of Emeritus status but may not serve as Chair of a newly formed committee.
-A non-tenure stream faculty member, with the approval of the Dean of The Graduate School, may serve on the Guidance Committee as one of the three required faculty members or as the Chair of the Guidance Committee.
+A non-tenure stream faculty member, with the approval of the Dean of The Graduate School, may serve on the Guidance Committee as one of the required faculty members.
 Contact the Chair promptly if you want to do this, because such appointments need to be approved by the College and Graduate School as well, and the process can be slow.
+Persons other than those specified above may serve as voting members of the Committee in excess of the minimum required providing they have a Ph.D. in an appropriate field and have been approved by the Department Chair, and the number of such persons does not exceed the total number of core Committee members (i.e., "regular" MSU faculty, as defined above).